cssence/cssence.com/data/2017/metalsmith-io/index.md

 ---
-layout: "article.pug"
+layout: article.pug
-group: "editorial"
+type: c-editorial
 title: "About Metalsmith.io"
 description: "Behind the scenes: The Static Site Generator that renders this website."
-thumbnail: {type: "image/jpeg"}
+thumbnail: {type: image/jpeg}
 published: 2017-07-13T18:23:00Z
-deprecatedUrl: "/about/metalsmith-io"
+deprecatedUrl: /about/metalsmith-io
 ---

 # About Metalsmith.io